 Duration of the funding

-- Usually a maximum of three years, in exceptional cases up to four years; the length of the grant is decided by a selection committee and depends on the project in question and the applicant's work schedule.
+- a maximum of four years; the length of the grant is decided by a selection committee and depends on the project in question and the applicant's work schedule.

 - Grants are initially awarded for a maximum of one year.
 Extensions depend on whether the selection committee considers the previous award period to have been successfully completed.